jus030245/Open-Source-Twitter-Sentiment-Analysis/README.md

 4.Predict and Submit

-#Note: The ipynb version for the use of GPU on colab
+#Note: Originally written in ipynb version for the use of GPU on colab